Find a Home

 What are Host Homes?

 Home Grown uses the host home model which pairs transition-aged youth (18-24) experiencing homelessness with community members in Humboldt County, who have extra space in their homes.
-This approach provides youth with access to stable short-term housing for (3-12 months).
+This approach provides youth with access to stable short-term housing for (1-12 months, but typically 3-6 months).
 Youth in our host home program get to choose who they will live with.
 During their stay in the host home, Home Grown’s Case Manager will work with them on pursuing their housing, academic, and employment goals, and help them save up and search for long-term housing.

 - Must be between 18-24 years old